 - Ensure that all of your key people have inspected the property comprehensively before you meet with the client.
 As part of that process, take extensive photographs in and around the property so that you can review the key issues and strategies that may influence the client.
 From that group of digital photographs, select 15 to 20 that will be central to your presentational process and key message.

 - Select a team leader for the presentation who can move the discussion between key people as the pitch proceeds.
 Whilst all members of the team may be very experienced and of equal stature in the team, only one team member can control the presentation or pitch.
-That team member needs to know their position and they should be experienced enough to be able to move the conversation to various people depending on the point of discussion or client question.
+That team member needs to know their position and strategy, and they should be experienced enough to be able to move the conversation to various people depending on the point of discussion, the skills, or client question.

-The sales pitch and presentation process becomes much easier when you have the key people at the table with the client all working to the common goal.
+The sales pitch and presentation process will become much easier when you have the key people at the table with the client all working to the common goal.